Approx. Time Difference

 Students with Disabilities

-Accessibility and accommodations are very different from what you find in the United States.
-Accessibility to buildings, restaurants, universities, hotels and public places in general is still being fought by organizations and associations that defend the basic rights for the citizens' special needs.
-Difficulties are found throughout the country, as the infrastructure needed is fully not available for everyone yet.
-In Rio de Janeiro city it is necessary to adjust the city for people wit disabilities.
-900,000 people wih disabilities live there.
+Accessibility and accommodations are very different from what you find in the United States or simply non-existent.
+Accessibility to buildings, restaurants, universities, hotels and public places in general is still being fought for by organizations and associations that defend the basic rights for citizens with special needs.
+Difficulties are found throughout the country, as the infrastructure needed is not fully available for everyone yet.

 For more information: